mohitb35/meander-api/README.md

 # meander-api

-Wrapper for Unsplash Authorization Requests for the Meander App
+Wrapper for Unsplash API Requests for the Meander App when Client-ID or Client-Secret are needed.